jeremyprice/GettingGit/lab01.md

 ```

 You can skip the install step and continue to the [Configure Git](#configure-git) section if you get a response like the following:

 `git version 2.5.0`
+> Note: The version identifier returned by your system will be system-dependent.
+Any version of `git` is acceptable to accomplish this lab, and you do not need a specific version.

 #### Installing Git